jason-fox/tutorials.Context-Providers/README.md

 ]
 ```

-### Creating a federative registration
+## Inclusive Registration

 The default type of registration within **NGSI-LD** systems is `inclusive` mode.
 In this case, data from all context sources is considered
 to be equally valid and the context broker returns the most recent data found from across all registered context sources. `inclusive` mode is typically used
 to create a federation of peers (i.e. ``"operations": "federationOps"`) where context brokers are able to augment their understanding of the
 world with data from other sources, but more often than not are unable to **PATCH** or **POST** onto each other.